balramkhichar/opin-app/README.md

 ### Project Configuration

 - ✅ TypeScript support
-- ✅ Tailwind CSS for styling
+- ✅ Tailwind CSS v4 for styling
+- ✅ SCSS support with proper formatting
 - ✅ ESLint for code quality
+- ✅ Prettier for code formatting (with Tailwind CSS class sorting)
+- ✅ Pre-commit hooks with lint-staged
-- ✅ App Router (Next.js 13+)
+- ✅ App Router (Next.js 15+)
 - ✅ Optimized for Vercel deployment with `vercel.json`

 The project includes a `vercel.json` configuration file that optimizes: